SPOOKY TOOTH’S ISLAND RECORDS YEARS.

 Spooky Tooth were only together seven years between 1967 and 1974, but managed to release eight seven albums.
 They could’ve become one of the biggest British bands of the late-sixties, early-seventies.
 However, Spooky Tooth wandered down a rocky road.
 That was the case since for a lot longer.

 The Spooky Tooth story started in 1963, when The V.I.P.s were founded in Carlisle, Cumbria by lead vocalist Mike Harrison and bassist Greg Ridley.
 Over the next four years, The V.I.P.s lineup evolved.
-Rhythm guitarist Frank Kenyon and lead guitarist Jimmy Henshaw were members between 1963 and 1967.
+Rhythm guitarist Frank Kenyon, lead guitarist Jimmy Henshaw, drummer Mike Kellie and guitarist Luther Grosvenor were members between 1963 and 1967.
 Other musicians played a walk-on roll on The V.I.P.s’ story.
 This included Keith Emerson whose keyboards would play a starring role in The Nice and Emerson, Lake and Palmer.
 However, by the time The V.I.P.s decided to change direction musically, Keith Emerson had left the band.

 For the four years they were together, The V.I.P.s played blues and R&B. By 1967, they decided that to change direction musically.
-So The V.I.P.s changed their name to Art.
-Then in October 1967, Gary Wright joined Art.
-He played on Art’s one and only album Supernatural Fairy Tales,
+So The V.I.P.s changed their name to Art and recorded their one and only album, Supernatural Fairy Tales.

 Supernatural Fairy Tales.